Data-aided Underwater Acoustic Ray Propagation Modeling: Simulation Studies

 where $\delta$ denotes dimensionless seabed absorption coefficient, $\rho_\text{r}$ denotes relative density, $c_\text{r} $ represents relative sound speed.
 We assume $\rho_\text{r}$, $c_\text{r}$ and $\delta$ are unknown and to be determined from acoustic field measurements.

 We assume that the source and receiver locations, as well as the channel geometry are known.
-An acoustic float is employed to take $166$ acoustic measurements over 100~m $\times$ 30~m AOI along a zig-zag trajectory from a 5~kHz acoustic source deployed at a depth of 15~m.
+An profiling float is employed to take $166$ acoustic measurements over 100~m $\times$ 28~m AOI along a zig-zag trajectory from a 5~kHz acoustic source deployed at a depth of 15~m.
 As in previous applications, 70\% of the measurements are used to train the RBNN model, while the balance 30\% is used for validation.
-Fig.~\ref{fig:para_schemetic} depicts the simulated environment and the sampling trajectory of the acoustic float.
+Fig.~\ref{fig:para_schemetic} depicts the simulated environment and the sampling trajectory of the profiling float.

 In Section~\ref{sec:rc_curve}, we modeled the angle-dependent complex reflection coefficient using a RCNN.
 While this is useful for acoustic propagation modeling, this approach does not yield estimates of geo-acoustic properties such as $\rho_\text{r}$, $c_\text{r}$ and $\delta$.
 We therefore replace the RCNN layer in~\eqref{eq:sph_amplitude} with the expression for complex reflection coefficient from~\eqref{eq:reflection_coeff}, and train the resultant composite RBNN.

+We use \eqref{eq:p_loss_func} as the loss function to learn the best-fitted geoacoustic parameters.
 The set of trainable parameters for this RBNN is:

 Table~\ref{tab:tank_para_error} summarizes the estimated values and percentage error for the three unknown geo-acoustic parameters for various levels of position measurement errors.
 With accurate measurements, the model is effective in accurately determining the geo-acoustic parameters.
 In the presence of position errors, we need to increase the training data size to improve model robustness.
 The robustness of geo-acoustic inversion depends on the sensitivity of the acoustic field to each geo-acoustic parameter.
 In this example, $\rho_\text{r}$ and $c_\text{r}$ affect the acoustic field more strongly than $\delta$.
 Increasing training dataset size improves the robustness of the estimates of $\rho_\text{r}$ and $c_\text{r}$, but much less so for $\delta$.